zongyuan-li/zongyuan-li.github.io/_pages/advising.md

 I am looking for motivated PhD students interested in PDEs.
 My reearch focuses on elliptic regularity theories, currently mainly including
   * Fully nonlinear elliptic equations, especially those arising from conformal geometry and those are not uniformly elliptic.
-  * Linear elliptic equations with rough coefficients and boundaries.
+  * Linear elliptic equations with rough coefficients and/or non-smooth boundaries.

 Students with a solid background in analysis and a strong interest in PDEs are encouraged to apply.

-Prospective applicants are welcome -- and encouraged -- to contact me before submitting a formal application.
+Interested applicants are encouraged to reach out before submitting a formal application.

 *Last updated: May 2025*